mkocikowski/elsec/README.md

 ## Elasticsearch interactive client

-NOT YET READY FOR PUBLIC CONSUMPTION, PORTING FROM BUSINESS-INTERNAL IMPLEMENTATION, WILL ANNOUNCE HERE WHEN 'READY', WHICH SHOULD BE SOON (BY THE END OF FEBRUARY 2013?).
+NOT YET READY FOR PUBLIC CONSUMPTION, CLEANING UP AND GENERALIZING USE CASES FROM IN-HOUSE HACKY THING, WILL ANNOUNCE HERE WHEN 'READY', WHICH SHOULD BE SOON (BY THE END OF FEBRUARY 2013?).

-The goal of the project is to provide an easy to use, interactive text-based (terminal) client to Elasticsearch, with behavior similar to 'mysql' or 'psql' clients.
+The goal of the project is to provide an easy to use, interactive command line (terminal) client to Elasticsearch, with behavior similar to 'mysql' or 'psql' clients.
 The tool is to give a safe (read-only) way to explore data in ES indices, addressing use cases common among non-technical, non-administrator users.
-Anyone capable of using the mysql client to dig around a mysql database should be able to use the esclient to look at data in an ES index.
+Anyone capable of using the mysql client to dig around a mysql database should be able to use the 'elsec' to look at data in an ES index.

-Capabilities:

-* execute 'search' and 'count' commands with Lucene query strings
-* use mapping data for field name TAB auto complete / mapping exploration
-* input and output data in JSON, copy/modify/paste & curl friendly

-Thinking:

-* simple (tool for exploring indices and for exploring data in them)
-* safe (read only, no 'admin' tools)
-* familiar (similar in use to 'mysql' and 'psql')

-All commands are echoed as JSON curl calls, which can be copied, modified, and pasted back in, or run outside of the client.
-This allows users to incrementally build complex requests (not limited to Lucene query strings), with the benefit of feedback from the interactive environment.
-In my experience, this gives determined users enough to construct search and count requests to address all the use cases they can dream up.
+The basic use case is to execute 'search' or 'count' requests based on Lucene query strings entered on the command line.
+Tab completion of field names is available, based on index mappings.

+All requests are echoed as curl calls, and so can easily be copied and executed outside the client (for debugging? sharing?)
+Any valid Elasticsearch search or count request can also be pasted into the client and executed (this is how you do complex queries).

+This tool is not intended to be an admin interface, or a complex query builder.
+It is to be quick to learn and safe and easy to use, more of a spoon than a swiss army knife.

 ## License